How to Create a “Do Not Sell My Personal Information” Page

 Apart from these, you can also include an explanation of your business practices, such as how you conduct your business and how you use private information in your operations.

-Some companies that do not sell private information also create their “Do Not Sell My Personal Information” page to let their users opt out of future sale of personal information if they ever change the way they operate their business.
+Some companies that do not sell private information also create their “Do Not Sell My Personal Information” page to let their users opt-out of the future sale of personal information if they ever change the way they operate their business.

 Above everything else, you must protect your consumers’ right to their own information and make sure to follow through with their requests if ever they opt-out on the sale of their private information.
 Otherwise, you might lose consumers due to bad faith and face hefty fines from the state of California.